caltechlibrary/andor/docs/Workflow-Scheme.md

 # Workflow Scheme

-Workflows encapsulate the concept of a queue[^1] and capabilities (e.g. access control).
-A queue if it is defined in at least one workflow.  **AndOr** supports basic CRUD[^2] operations on any object associated with a workflow's queue.
-In addition to CRUD operations an additional capability is assignment.
-Assignment is how we pass objects between workflow states (e.g. "deposit", "review", "publish").
+A workflow encapsulates the concept of an object's status or queue[^1] and the capabilities of the users who are members of the workflow.
+A set of workflows describe how objects can move through the repository systems.

+Each workflow specifies the operations that can be performed on a single queue.
+These include basic CRUD[^2] operations on all objects in the queue.
+It also specifies the assignment (handing off) of objects to other queues.

 An addition queue exists without definition.
 That queue is "deleted".
 Like EPrints[^3] **AndOr** doesn't delete